Moulton, Alabama: Geography

-Moulton is located at (34.482307, -87.285621).
-The city is concentrated along Alabama State Route 33 southwest of Decatur.
+Moulton is concentrated along Alabama State Route 33 southwest of Decatur.
 Alabama State Route 24 passes through the northern part of the city, and Alabama State Route 157 passes through its eastern section.
 The William B. Bankhead National Forest lies to the southwest of Moulton.

 According to the U.S. Census Bureau, the city has a total area of 5.9 sqmi, all land.

 Climate

 According to the Köppen climate classification, Moulton has a humid subtropical climate (abbreviated Cfa).